Top 10 Web App Security Risks & Tips to Prevent

 Encrypt Sensitive Data

-They should also make sure they are using secure cryptographic algorithms to protect the encryption keys and regularly monitor their web applications for any suspicious activity.
+They should also ensure they use secure cryptographic algorithms to protect the encryption keys and regularly monitor their web applications for any suspicious activity.

 Utilize Parameters & Whitelists